- Ac-cent Seniors Mandurah

 The Premier's Australia Day Active Citizenship Awards focus on community contribution and participation rather than personal achievement.

-The awards were be formally announced on Monday, 26 January 2015 as part of City’s Australia Day Celebrations, held on the Eastern Foreshore.
+The awards were formally announced as part of City’s Australia Day Celebrations, held on the Eastern Foreshore.

 Outstanding Community Contribution by a local citizen – Mrs Denise Castillo